Handling disrespectful and disobedient kids by choosing your battle

 Often, it’s really our ego that gets the beating when our kids disrespect us.
 We enter a power struggle that’s won by whoever shouts the loudest.
 The Bible instructs us not to pay back anger with anger (Proverbs 24:29), and avoid foolish arguments that lead to quarrels (2 Timothy 2:23).
 It takes a lot of humility to remain calm when your child shouts back at you.

 it’s really our ego that gets the beating when our kids disrespect us.

 → Use thinking words, instead of an angry response

 Although I’m blessed with wonderful kids, they’re not perfect.
 One of my girls had Intermittent Explosive Disorder (IDE) that when triggered, she morphed into an “atomic bomb.”
 Although I raised her the same way I did the others, reasoning, consequences, or prayer doesn’t seem to work.
 I kept losing the battle.

 The battle is the Lord

 I fought anger with more anger.
 It was a heavy “spiritual war.”
 I was only able to win when I retreated from the battle and step back to win by allowing God to take hold of the situation, I was doing things on my own.
 God alone can change the hearts of men.
-My job was ultimately to lift them up in prayer and God took care of the rest.
+My job was ultimately to lift them up in prayer and God will take care of the rest.